Applied Science Education—MS

 Graduate Programs in Applied Science Education

-The Applied Science and Mathematics Track is the original MS-ASE degree for professional educators.
-It is designed for teachers with at least one year of experience, who wish to improve their knowledge and application of science and mathematics in the classroom.
+The Applied Science and Mathematics Track is designed for in-service secondary mathematics and science teachers with at least one year of experience, who wish to improve their knowledge and application of science and mathematics in the classroom.

 This option requires a report describing the results of an independent study project.
 The scope of the research topic should be defined in such a way that a full-time student could complete the requirements for a master’s degree in twelve months or three semesters following the completion of course work by regularly scheduling graduate research credits.